90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: Hares

-66. In the novel “Wuthering Heights,” who is the brooding and passionate male protagonist?
+66. Question: In the novel “Wuthering Heights,” who is the brooding and passionate male protagonist?

 Answer: Heathcliff